fungus75/piArchiveModule/README.md

 This module should behave pretty much the same except the parameter removeErroneous was not implemented.

-To deploy this module to a SAP PI System you have to install NWDS in that version your PI is and follow this documentation to generate the neccessary ECB: https://blogs.sap.com/2015/01/29/create-sap-pi-adapter-modules-in-ejb-30-standard/
+To deploy this module to a SAP PI System you have to install NWDS in the version of your PI and follow this documentation to generate the neccessary ECB: https://blogs.sap.com/2015/01/29/create-sap-pi-adapter-modules-in-ejb-30-standard/